mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/service-groups/index.md

 1. Select **Organization** and choose **Users** or **Groups**.

-1. Select the name of the user or group to grant the permission to.
+1. Select the name of the user or group to which you want to grant permission.

     ![Add permission cory](/mesosphere/dcos/2.0/img/GUI-Organization-Users-Users_List_View_w_Users-1_12.png)